kingston-hackSpace/MLX90640_Thermal_Camera_with_ESP32/README.md

 -----------------------------
 Description:
 -----------------------
-This Thermal-Camera Tutorial introduces the use of the MLX90640 WIDE model under two display settings:

-a) MLX90640 + ESP32 + computer screen display via Processing (P3)
+This Thermal-Camera Tutorial introduces the use of the MLX90640 WIDE model using a Adafruit-ESP32-Feather-V2 board + computer screen display via Processing (P3)
-b) MLX90640 + Raspberry Pi + screen display via HDMI cable

-You will find specific instructions for each approach in the corresponding folders.

 -------------------------------
 MLX90640 Features: